bmaunde/guidelines/checklists/SAP Commerce Checklist.md

 ## Dependency Management
 - [ ] Use of XML-based configuration
-- [ ] No usage of component scanning using the @Component annotation except for the definition of controllers using @Controller
+- [ ] No use of component scanning using the @Component annotation except for the definition of controllers using @Controller
 - [ ] No usage of JavaConfig
 - [ ] Mandatory dependencies are injected via the constructor and not setters (@Required is deprecated)
 - [ ] Dependencies must be injected in the configuration files or using @Resource annotation